-- For this game you will be working in groups of 3.
-Each group will have a blank jigsaw. - In your group one person will be the virus.
+- Each pair will have a blank jigsaw. - One person will be the virus.
 The person who is the virus will choose a piece of the jigsaw.
 This represents a single virus particle.
-They will put a sticker on it so they can remember which one it is. - Throughout the game (10 minutes) they will draw around the virus jigsaw piece and cut out as many copies as they can in the time.
+They will put a sticker on it so they can remember which one it is. - Throughout the game they will draw around the virus jigsaw piece and cut out as many copies as they can in the time.
 This represents the virus reproducing.
 They will put the viruses (jigsaw pieces that they cut out) in the bowl.
 The bowl represents the body.

-- The other two people in the group are the immune system.
+- The other person is the immune system.
 They will need to find the right antibodies to fight the virus i.e. find a jigsaw piece that fits with the virus jigsaw piece. - If you are the immune system you need to search through the remaining jigsaw pieces to find one that fits with the virus piece. - Once you have found a piece that fits, put a sticker on it so you remember which one it is.
 This piece represents the antibody that can fight the virus. - You then need to draw around the antibody jigsaw piece and cut out copies to fight the virus pieces. - Each antibody piece can fight one virus piece once a virus piece has been matched with an antibody, take it out of the bowl.